Valerio-GROSSI/Goal-Generation-Reinforcement-Learning/README.md

 ## Results

 The results can be viewed in the project’s `.mp4` files.
 As can be seen in the videos, the results obtained are not satisfactory.
-In hindsight, reducing the size of the chessboard might have been a better initial approach, or allowing the Black side to skip its turn, except when in check, essentially, a much simpler version of chess.
+In hindsight, reducing the size of the chessboard might have been a better initial approach, or allowing the Black side to skip its turn except when in check, essentially, a much simpler version of chess.

 Although the training of the VAE and the policy, complex, did not succeed, this project was the opportunity to understand and put into practice the Reinforcement Learning method RIG.